winitzki/scall/tutorial/programming_dhall.md

   }
 ```

-Given our detailed knowledge of the type `Nodes1`, we can write a function that converts `LabeledGraphNodes1` into `LabeledGraph` by hiding the information about `Nodes1`:
+Given our detailed knowledge of the type `Nodes1`, we can write a function that converts `LabeledGraphNodes1` into `LabeledGraph` by hiding the type `Nodes1`:

 ```dhall
 let graphNodes1ToLabeledGraph : ∀(Node : Type) → ∀(Edge : Type) → LabeledGraphNodes1 Node Edge → LabeledGraph Node Edge